email: roadarch@outlook.com

 There is another Easter Island statue in Baltimore, MD.
 It is in bad shape at the moment with the sculpture reduced to a wire frame.

-Chin's opened in 1955.
+Chin's restaurant opened in 1955.
 Marvin Chin opened another location in Detroit, Chin Tiki, in 1967.
 That location closed in 1980.
 For more, see this website. [map]

 More Michigan: